JORDANGAMBA99/Data-Science-Projects/Building a trading AI bot/Readme.md

 ### Select the articles highlighted in yellow in the websites and copy paste them to the LLM Model

 #### (ii) LLM MODEL
 - We created a logic part of the bot such that it executes our buy or sell orders depending on the users risk appetite.
-We used Langchain agent to perfrom the following:
+We used Langchain to interact with the LLM Model inorder to get feedback

 ##### 1. Automated Trading Signals
-- LangChain can integrate with real-time market data feeds, parse complex data patterns, and generate actionable insights such as buy/sell signals.
-By chaining multiple steps (like pre-processing data, generating trading signals, and sending them to a broker API), it forms a pipeline that reacts to changes in the market.
+Langchain chains multiple steps (like pre-processing data, generating trading signals, and sending them to a broker API), it forms a pipeline that reacts to changes in the market.

 ##### 2.Strategy Generation
 - Traders can input specific conditions, and LangChain can help design or propose trading strategies by interpreting those conditions and backtesting them using historical data.